chopov1/Prototype0/ProcessJournal.md

 As I am not an animator and I am working with free assets, Im leaning towards the second option.
 I plan to create a sword slash effect using shader graph, that creates a disc-like shape following the sword.
 I want to see if I am able to achieve this effect and how it feels.
 I think I will let this determine which method I take for colliders.
 My thought is the effect will give more of a visual cue as to where the player can deal damage rather then an invisable box if I go the second route.

 I am starting my journey into vfx shader graph

+# 9/10/23
+I succesffully implemented the sword fx on the player.
+I did not choose to use VFX graph, as that needs either HDRP or URP package which I didnt feel was needed.
+I was able to achieve an effect with unitys regular particle system.

+I also re-worked the attack state system.
+I realized using anim notify events was a much more accurate and performant way to change the state of the weapon.

+I've decided I need to get enemys in the game to make a decision about the colliders.
+I also find that the FX of the sword doesnt feel the most responsive as if you run while attacking it leaves a large streak behind, instead of highlighting the movement of the sword.
+I may need to find a more baked way to create this effect.

 ## Bugs